 The Company borrows crypto assets.
-Such crypto assets borrowed by the Company are reported in crypto assets held on the Company's condensed consolidated balance sheets.
+Such crypto assets borrowed by the Company are reported in crypto assets held on the Company's condensed consolidated balance sheets as well as liability measured at the fair value on the date of the borrowing.